NickLeoMartin/30_days_30_models/README.md

-# 30_days_30_models
+# ml_model_lib
 Assortment of TensorFlow and Numpy models.
-One a day for 30 days.
 Loosely follows Scikit-Learn API.
 For personal learning, not production.
 Will refactor as I go.
 Starting with more traditional machine learning models.

 Factorization Machines:
 ----------------------